-Located in the heart of Suva’s botanical gardens, the Fiji Museum holds a remarkable collection which includes archaeological material dating back 3,700 years and cultural objects representing both Fiji's indigenous inhabitants and other communities that have settled in the island group over the past 100 years.
+Located in the heart of Suva’s Thurston Gardens, the Fiji Museum holds a remarkable collection including archaeological material dating back 3,700 years.